smitmartijn/networkinsight-cookbook/manuscript/ch-9-search-engine.md

 To give you a few more examples of how to spot what the entity type is, the table below lists a few.

-{caption: "Search examples, mapping out entity types", column-widths: "70%,30%"}
+{caption: "Search examples, mapping out entity types", column-widths: "70%,30%", width: 100%}
 | Search query                                                | Entity Type |
 | :---                                                        | :--- |
 |  `Router Interface where IP Address like '192.168.10.*'`   | Router Interface |